w-decker/asmap/README.md

 ## Details

 Under the hood, `asmap.ReadAsMap()` assumes headers are the first line and searches for a common separator based on the headers, unless you wish to read a .csv, then the function uses `"encoding/csv"` to handle the file.
 Common separators include `',', '\t', ';', '|', ' '`. `asmap.ReadAsMap()` returns a map with the headers as keys and rows as values of string type-even if your data are `int` or `float64`.
->[!NOTE]
->To convert strings to integers or other numeric data types, you can use `strconv.ParseFloat()`.
+To convert a key's values to `int` or `float64`, you can use `asmap.Str2Int()` or `asmap.Str2Float64()`.
+This returns a map interface.

 ## Installation
 ```bash